riebeekn/experiments-in-meteor-blog/_drafts/package-based-architecture-part-1.md

 <img src="../images/posts/package-based-architecture-part-1/after-core.png" class="img-responsive" />

 ##Creating the customer package
 Now we'll start getting into the packages that deal with our customer specific functionality.
-The customer package is going to contain our collection and fixture code, as well as our routes for the customer functionality (more description around why routes in here?).
+The `customertracker:customer` package is going to contain our collection and fixture code, as well as our routes for the customer functionality.

 ###Implementation
-Once again, let's create some directories and files to start off.
+Once again, let's start off by creating some directories and files.

 #####Terminal
 {% highlight Bash %}